LibrePCB/LibrePCB/dev/doxygen/pages/server_api.md

 [TOC]

-LibrePCB provides an API at [api.librepcb.org](https://api.librepcb.org) which is used by the LibrePCB application, for example to fetch the latest libraries.
+LibrePCB uses an JSON REST API to interact with online resources, for example to fetch the latest libraries.

-The API uses JSON for responses.

 # URL {#doc_server_api_url}